 #5 Take A Pic

-Smart phones make photo scavenger hunts easy!
+Smart phones make photo team building scavenger hunts easy!
 This style is particularly good if you’re doing a longer hunt or a more complex list.
 Rather than bringing in physical items, players take pictures of specific places, scenarios or actions described on the list.
 You can also use photos to add some excitement on a mostly item based list.
 The photos will make a great office scrap book or annual slide show!

 #6 Make it Personal